Maryland CDL Requirements

 • Ranch and farm employees working agricultural machinery but only within a 150-mile radius

-• Conditions where any authorizing officer instructs any person to operate emergency clearing vehicles following extreme weather and natural disasters (rock slide, hurricane, tornado, flooding etc)
+• Conditions where any authorizing officer instructs any person to operate emergency clearing vehicles following extreme weather and natural disasters (rock slide, hurricane, tornado, flooding, etc)

 Medical and Physical CDL Requirements

-• Medical tests form part of the CDL process to enjoy good eyesight and that you do not have potentially dangerous medical conditions such as epilepsy.
+• Medical tests form part of the CDL process to enjoy good eyesight and ensure that you do not have potentially dangerous medical conditions such as epilepsy.
 The resource list provides a list of Federally-authorized medical examiners

 • When the medical examiner is satisfied with your eligibility, they will generate a Medical Examination Report Form and a Medical Examiner's Certificate